Nat Exon

-Natalie Exon (born 7 December 1992) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's.
+Natalie Exon (born 7 December 1992) is an Australian rules footballer who most recently played for the Hawthorn Football Club in the AFL Women's.

 Early life

 Exon was born in 1992.
 She was playing for the Darebin Falcons when she was drafted.

 AFL Women's career

 Exon was recruited by Carlton as a rookie player before the 2017 season.
 She made her debut in the Blues' inaugural game against Collingwood at Princes Park on 3 February 2017.

 Exon's brother, Ryan, plays for the Coburg Lions in the men's VFL.

 On 25 May 2017, Exon was, along with Bella Ayre, traded to Brisbane in a complex trade involving four teams, five players, and a draft pick.

 In April 2019, Exon joined expansion club St Kilda along with fellow Brisbane player Kate McCarthy.
 It was revealed Exon had signed on with the Saints for one more year on 30 June 2021, tying her to the club until the end of the 2021/2022 season.

 In October 2025, Exon was selected by Hawthorn as a top up player, and became the eighth player to have played for four different AFLW teams.